cloudflare/cloudflare-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-primary/dnssec-for-primary.md

 title: DNSSEC
 weight: 3
 meta:
-   title: Set up multi-signer DNSSEC to use with Cloudflare as Primary
+   title: Set up multi-signer DNSSEC with outgoing zone transfers
 ---

 # Set up DNSSEC with Cloudflare as Primary

-With [outgoing zone transfers](/dns/zone-setups/zone-transfers/cloudflare-as-primary/), you can keep Cloudflare as your primary DNS provider and use one or more secondary providers for increased availability and fault tolerance.
+With [outgoing zone transfers](/dns/zone-setups/zone-transfers/cloudflare-as-primary/), you keep Cloudflare as your primary DNS provider and use one or more secondary providers for increased availability and fault tolerance.

+If you want to use DNSSEC with outgoing zone transfers, you should configure [multi-signer DNSSEC](/dns/dnssec/multi-signer-dnssec/).
+After setting up [Cloudflare as primary](/dns/zone-setups/zone-transfers/cloudflare-as-primary/setup/), follow the steps below to enable DNSSEC.

 ## Before you begin